 As we are seeing NextGen VCs giving rise to new micro-funds, the venture capital industry is experiencing a shift in momentum.
-With changing founder preferences in the pre-seed to Series A stage, a new lineage of venture capitalists are launching their own firms with contemporary hand on theses, offering founders much more than capital.
+With changing founder preferences in the pre-seed to Series A stage, a new lineage of venture capitalists are launching their own firms with contemporary hands-on theses, offering founders much more than capital.
 Coinciding with said shifts, parallel transformations are also occurring with limited partners in these stages of venture capital.

 What are Micro-funds?

-Micro-funds are much smaller than usual venture capital funds and are typically below $30m and usually write checks anywhere from $25k-$500k.
 These new funds are being formed to cater to the monumental increase in the number of startups that are typically underserved in early stages (Seed to Pre-Seed) across the globe.
 We are seeing that they are often managed by specialized domain experts who have deep-rooted networks in a particular industry and are guided by a governing set of beliefs to improve the world via ethical means.
 Via their micro-funds, they develop a track record of success and build enduring VC firms.

 Changing Market Conditions